 Crohn's Disease and Ulcerative Colitis

-The Crohn's Disease and Ulcerative Colitis Resource page is a collaborative project of NeedyMeds and the National Eczema Association.
-It is intended to provide information on eczema and to streamline and simplify the way those with eczema may find assistance paying for their medications.
+The Crohn's Disease and Ulcerative Colitis Resource page is a collaborative project of NeedyMeds and the Crohn's and Colitis Foundation of America.
+It is intended to provide information on Crohn's Disease and Ulcerative Colitis and to streamline and simplify the way those with Crohn's Disease and Ulcerative Colitis may find assistance paying for their medications.

 Crohn's disease and ulcerative colitis are chronic, and often times painful, illnesses that attack the digestive system.
 Collectively known as inflammatory bowel disease (IBD), over 1.4 million Americans suffer from Crohn's and colitis, for which there is no cure.
 The mission of the Crohn's & Colitis Foundation of America (CCFA) is to cure Crohn's disease and ulcerative colitis, and to improve the quality of life of children and adults affected by these diseases.